microsoft/ACV/README.md

 - [ ] Support more microservice demos.
 - [ ] Support other multi-agent frameworks to ACV-LLM.
 - [ ] Add a custom dashboard to manage the framework.
-- [ ] Realize the third working machinism.
+- [ ] Realize the third working mechanism.

 ## Contributing